ISO/IEC 18042-4:2006 Information technology — Computer graphics and image processing — Spatial Reference Model (SRM) language bindings — Part 4: C

-ISO/IEC 18042-4:2006 is available in two editions: a standards edition, which is intended for general use; and a technical documentation edition, which is intended for use by developers who want to learn more about how to use the bindings.
+It is available in two editions.
+A standards edition, which is intended for general use, and a technical documentation edition, which is intended for use by developers who want to learn more about how to use the bindings.

-ISO/IEC 18042-4:2006 is a spatial reference model (SRM) language binding that specifies how to represent geometric data and geometric relationships between objects in a computer graphics or image processing application.
+This Standard is a spatial reference model (SRM) language binding.
+That specifies how to represent geometric data and geometric relationships between objects in a computer graphics or image processing application.

 The benefits of ISO/IEC 18042-4:2006 include the following: